ThemModdingHerds/velvet-beautifier/GUI.md

 ## First time usage

+Before you launch, make sure you have the game installed without any modifications!

-When you launch the executable for the first time, it will take some time to setup some.
-In some cases you might get a error message and there two of them:
+When you launch the executable for the first time, it will take some time to setup the environment.
+It will copy files to a secure place so make sure you have roughly 3 Gb of space available (because it will copy big files!)

-- `OldConfig`: your `config.json` cannot be used because it was used by a older version of the tool, make a backup (or not), delete it and let the program run again
-- `BackupFailed`: you've already modified your game files without this tool, redownload the game files should fix it

 After the setup you should be greeted by something like this: